 Discover key facts about Royal Holloway.

-- Research Excellence Framework (REF) 2014 - we were ranked within the top 25% of universities in the UK for research rated ‘world-leading’ or ‘internationally excellent'
+- Research Excellence Framework (REF) 2021 - we remain within the top 25% of all UK research in Research Excellence Framework 2021.

 UK league table rankings

-- We have 1,710 established members of staff working at Royal Holloway across academic, administrative and support areas.
+- We have 1,824 established members of staff working at Royal Holloway across academic, administrative and support areas (Jan 2023).

-- With our spectacular Founder’s Building and famous Picture Gallery, our campus is frequently named as one of the most beautiful campuses in the world
+- With our spectacular Founder’s Building and famous Picture Gallery, our campus has been named as one of the most beautiful campuses in the world

 - It’s situated in 135 acres of parkland in Egham, Surrey.